By Paula Parker

-Ko Phi Phi is renowned for its tranquillity and spectacular beaches; in fact it is one of the most inspiring holiday destinations you will find.
+Ko Phi Phi is renowned for its spectacular beaches, in fact it is one of the most inspiring holiday destinations you will find in Thailand.

-The scenery is truly amazing with sheer limestone rock formations that rise dramatically from the turquoise colored waters that are teeming with colorful marine life.
+The scenery is truly amazing with sheer limestone rock formations that rise dramatically from the turquoise colored waters which are teeming with colorful marine life.

 With all this natural beauty, it’s no wonder that the Phi Phi Islands are one of the most popular tourist attractions in Thailand.

-Ko Phi Phi lies halfway between Phuket and Krabi, only 48 kilometres southeast of Phuket in the Andaman Sea.
+Ko Phi Phi lies halfway between Phuket and Krabi.

-Many people think that this group of islands are part of Phuket, probably because many visitors travel from Phuket to the islands, however they are considered part of Krabi province.
+Many people think that this group of islands are part of Phuket, however the Islands are considered part of Krabi province.

-Six islands make up the Ko Phi Phi archipelago, the six islands are known as Ko Phi Phi Don, which is the largest island covering an area of 28 square kilometres and is the only island with permanent residents.
+Six islands make up the Ko Phi Phi archipelago, the six islands are known as Ko Phi Phi Don, which is the largest island covering an area of 28 square kilometres and is the only island in the group that has resorts.

-To visit the other islands in the group, there are organized day trips from Phuket or Krabi or longtail boats available for hire from Ko Phi Phi Don.
+To visit the other islands, there are organized day trips from Phuket or Krabi or long-tail boats available for hire from Ko Phi Phi Don.

-Tonsai Bay is a hive of activity as it is the main arrival and departure point; there is a constant flow of ferries, yachts, speed boats, dive boats and long tail boats.
+Tonsai Bay is a hive of activity as it is the main arrival and departure point; there is a constant flow of ferries, yachts, speed boats, dive boats and long tail boats either arriving or departing.

 The main tourist hub is Tonsai Village which attracts plenty of back packers and party goer's.

 There are no roads or cars, just footpaths and the only mode of transport you will find is a push bike.

-Tonsai Village has an abundance of bars and places to eat, there is casual beach side dining around the beaches and loads of delicious restaurants dotted throughout the streets and alley ways.
+Tonsai Village has an abundance of bars and restaurants, their is casual beach side dining around the beaches and loads of delicious restaurants dotted throughout the streets and alley ways.

 If you love to shop, you won’t be disappointed as there are loads of shops around Tonsai Village.

 With everything from handmade jewellery, boutique clothing, handicrafts to sunglasses, DVD's and CD's.

 Many visitors come to the islands for a day trip from Phuket or Krabi, but the reality is that there is no possible way that you can do and see all what these stunning islands have to offer in just one day.